compsysmed/academic-kickstart/content/authors/thomas_mauermeier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Student Research Assistants
 - Members
+- BSc Students

-weight: 22
+weight: 16
 ---

-I’m a bioinformatics Master student at the Technical University of Munich and the LMU.
-I joined the Chair of Experimental Bioinformatics as a HiWi to gain more practical experience in bioinformatics during my Bachelor's degree in October 2018, and am continuing this for my master.
-In March 2020 I finished my bachelor thesis on a thyrotoxicosis gene expression time series at the Chair.
-I will continue this and similar projects as a student research assistant.
+I am an undergraduate student in the bioinformatics program at the TUM and LMU.
+In April 2020 I joined the chair of experimental bioinformatics in order to work on my bachelor's thesis on the extension and evaluation of a further centrality measure in the NetworkPrioritizer Cytoscape app.